Due to a scheduled maintenance, Outage Status information on the Outage Map will not be updating from Saturday, 6/19 starting 8 AM until 4 PM ET.

 Maintain a balanced ratio of electric vehicle (EV) chargers for both fleet vehicles and workplace charging

 Background: Pepco is committed to converting its fleet to all electric and plug-in hybrid electric models.
 To enable this, we continue to install additional chargers at our facilities to support our growing fleet of EVs and to provide workplace charging for our employees.

-Action: To meet our 2025 and 2030 fleet electrification commitment, we will be installing 15 additional chargers at our Benning facility in 2020.
-This will bring the total number of chargers at Pepco facilities to 32.
+Action: To meet our 2025 and 2030 fleet electrification commitment, we installed 17 additional chargers at our Benning facility in 2020, bringing the total number of chargers at Pepco facilities to 34.
 We will continue to add chargers, as needed, to support fleet conversion and further support workplace charging needs.